Nerogar/OneTrainer/README.md

 > sudo apt-get install libgl1
 > ```
 >
-> Additionally it's been reported Alpine, Arch and Xubuntuu Linux may be missing `tkinter`.
+> Additionally it's been reported Alpine, Arch and Xubuntu Linux may be missing `tkinter`.
 Install it via `apk add py3-tk` for Alpine and `sudo pacman -S tk` for Arch.

 ## Updating